simcesplatform/simulation-tools/README.md

             - Starts the component including setting up the message bus topic listeners.
         - `stop`
             - Stops the component including closing the message bus connection.
+        - `clear_epoch_variables`
+            - Clears and initializes all the variables that are used to store received data within each epoch.
+            - The function is called automatically after receiving an Epoch message for a new epoch.
         - `general_message_handler`
             - Should be overwritten when creating new component.
             - Should handle all received messages except SimState and Epoch messages.